-To verify the viability of a multi-element model beyond that of just an autoencoder a DJINN model was then trained to reproduce the latent spaces of each of the autoencoders.
-Figure \ref{fig:djinn_flow} shows the general process of how the \cretin surrogate model is put together.
-The DJINN model uses densities, electron temperatures, radiation temperatures, m-band ratios, and z-numbers as the inputs, and it is trained to reproduce the latent space of the autoencoder, so the decoder can be used to map the latent space back to the full dimensions.
+To verify the viability of a multi-element model beyond that of just an autoencoder, a DJINN model is trained to reproduce the latent spaces of each of the autoencoders.
+Figure \ref{fig:djinn_flow} shows the general process of how the \cretin{} surrogate model is put together.
+The DJINN model uses densities, electron temperatures, radiation temperatures, m-band ratios, and z-numbers as the inputs, and it is trained to reproduce the latent space of the autoencoder, the decoder is then used to map the latent space back to the full spectra.
 For DJINN, in all cases, the initial learning rate is set to 0.001, the number of trees is 1, the maximum depth is 11, and drop-out is turned off.
-The DJINN models were trained for 1000 epochs with a batch size of 0.5\% of the full size of the training data set.
+The DJINN models are trained for 1000 epochs with a batch size of 0.5\% of the full size of the training data set.